DavidPuljiz/Puljiz_portfolio/content/authors/admin/_index.md

 email: "dpuljiz@gmail.com"
 ---

-Robotics Engineer with over 10 years of experience in developing novel Human-Robot Interaction methods through the use of Mixed Reality, Head-Mounted Displays and Machine Vision.
-I have worked on numerous projects and supervised over 15 Bachelor and Master students.
+I am a Robotics Engineer with over 10 years of experience in developing novel Human-Robot Interaction methods through the use of Mixed Reality, Head-Mounted Displays and Machine Vision.

 ## Skills